Thrinaxodon: Skull

 The nasals of Thrinaxodon are pitted with a large number of foramina.
 The nasals narrow anteriorly and expand anteriorly and articulate directly with the frontals, pre-frontals and lacrimals; however, there is no interaction with the jugals or the orbitals.
 The maxilla of Thrinaxodon is also heavily pitted with foramina.
-The arrangement of foramina on the snout of Thrinaxodon resembles lizards such as Tupinambis more than mammals, which bear a single large infraorbital foramen.
+The arrangement of foramina on the snout of Thrinaxodon resembles that of lizards, such as Tupinambis, and also bears a single large infraorbital foramen.
 As such, Thrinaxodon would have had non-muscular lips like those of lizards, not mobile, muscular ones like those of mammals.
 Without the infraorbital foramen and its associated facial flexibility, it is unlikely that Thrinaxodon would have had whiskers.

 On the skull roof of Thrinaxodon, the fronto-nasal suture represents an arrow shape instead of the general transverse process seen in more primitive skull morphologies.
 The prefrontals, which are slightly anterior and ventral to the frontals exhibit a very small size and come in contact with the post-orbitals, frontals, nasals and lacrimals.
 More posteriorly on the skull, the parietals lack a sagittal crest.
 The cranial roof is the narrowest just posterior to the parietal foramen, which is very nearly circular in shape.
 The temporal crests remain quite discrete throughout the length of the skull.
 The temporal fenestra have been found with ossified fasciae, giving evidence of some type of a temporal muscle attachment.